 Base Layers - thoughts and reflections

 As base layer we (and the apparel industry in general) usually consider pieces of clothing that are worn as the first, next-to-skin layer.
 Or to be more precise, pieces that are intended to be worn next to skin.
-You can always layer one base layer over an other base layer to create a sort of mid layer..
-But first things first..
+You can always layer one base layer over another base layer to create a sort of mid layer.
+But first things first.

-On the opposite, while in a chamois season opening scenario in August, a short sleeve Merino t-shirt might be better as the outside temperature would be too warm to be sweating in a long sleeved piece.
+On the opposite, while in a chamois hunt opening season scenario in August, a short sleeve merino-wool t-shirt might be better as the outside temperature would be too warm to be sweating in a long sleeved piece.
 There is a lot of personal preference going into this and there is no right or wrong that suits everyone.
 Everyone loses water via transpiration at a different rate and our bodies do not heat up at the same level.
-What is clearly extremely important for everyone, is that your base layers have a high capacity in absorbing sweat as well as a high moisture-wicking capacity while drying very fast.
+What is clearly extremely important for everyone, is that your base layers have a high capacity in absorbing sweat as well as a high moisture-wicking capacity while drying fast.

-And this is valid in summer as well as in the winter!!
+And this is valid in summer as well as in the winter!

 As guideline at GearFex we offer multiple weight options for Merino base layers by First Lite:

-WICK Series => the lightweight 150 grams Merino
+WICK Series => lightweight 150 grams merino-wool

-KILN Series => the midweight 250 grams Merino
+KILN Series => midweight 250 grams merino-wool

-FURNACE Series => 350 grams Merino
+FURNACE Series => heavyweight 350 grams merino-wool

 Stay tuned!